MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

           auto promise = static_pointer_cast<std::promise<shared_ptr<FileEngine>>>(context);
           promise->set_exception(error);
      }
      ```

+3. Optionally, use F6 (**Build Solution**) to run a test compile/link of your solution, to make sure it builds successfully before continuing.

 ## Implement an authentication delegate

-The MIP SDK implements authentication using class extensibility, providing a mechanism to share authentication work with the client application.
-The client application must acquire a suitable OAuth2 access token, and provided to the MIP SDK at runtime.
+The MIP SDK implements authentication using class extensibility, which provides a mechanism to share authentication work with the client application.
+The client must acquire a suitable OAuth2 access token, and provided to the MIP SDK at runtime.

 Now create an implementation for an authentication delegate, by extending the SDK's `mip::AuthDelegate` class, and overriding/implementing the `mip::AuthDelegate::AcquireOAuth2Token()` pure virtual function.
 The authentication delegate is instantiated and used later, by the File profile and File engine objects.

-1. Using the same Visual Studio "Add class" feature we used in step #1 of the previous section, add another class to your project.
+1. Using the same Visual Studio "Add Class" feature we used in step #1 of the previous section, add another class to your project.
 This time, enter "auth_delegate" in the **Class Name** field.

 2. Now update each file to implement your new authentication delegate class: